Vietnam: Military

-The Vietnam People's Armed Forces consists of the Vietnam People's Army (VPA), the Vietnam People's Public Security and the Vietnam Self-Defence Militia.
-The VPA is the official name for the active military services of Vietnam, and is subdivided into the Vietnam People's Ground Forces, the Vietnam People's Navy, the Vietnam People's Air Force, the Vietnam Border Guard and the Vietnam Coast Guard.
+The Vietnam People's Armed Forces consists of the Vietnam People's Army (VPA), the Vietnam People's Public Security, and the Vietnam Self-Defence Militia.
+The VPA is the official name for the active military services of Vietnam, and is subdivided into the Vietnam People's Ground Forces, the Vietnam People's Navy, the Vietnam People's Air Force, the Vietnam Border Guard, and the Vietnam Coast Guard.
 The VPA has an active manpower of around 450,000, but its total strength, including paramilitary forces, may be as high as 5,000,000.
 In 2015, Vietnam's military expenditure totalled approximately US$4.4 billion, equivalent to around 8% of its total government spending.
-Joint military exercises and war games have been held with Brunei, India, Japan, Laos, Russia, Singapore and the US.
-In 2017, Vietnam signed the UN treaty on the Prohibition of Nuclear Weapons.
+Joint military exercises and war games have been held with Brunei, China, India, Japan, Laos, Russia, Singapore and the US.

 Human rights and sociopolitical issues

+Vietnam's pre-1986 communist system has been described either as totalitarian or not totalitarian but autocratic.
+Since 1986, Vietnam retreated from totalitarianism to authoritarianism.
 Under the current constitution, the CPV is the only party allowed to rule, the operation of all other political parties being outlawed.
 Other human rights issues concern freedom of association, freedom of speech, freedom of religion, and freedom of the press.
 In 2009, Vietnamese lawyer Lê Công Định was arrested and charged with the capital crime of subversion; several of his associates were also arrested.
 Amnesty International described him and his arrested associates as prisoners of conscience.
 Vietnam has also suffered from human trafficking and related issues.